jedibatman/Backbone.Schema/README.md

 ## Getting Started
 ### Create model
+Define the model.
+It should be an instance of `Backbone.Model` or its inheritor.
 ```js
 var model = new Backbone.Model();
 ```

 ### Create schema
-The class `Backbone.Schema` is a decorator.
-Just pass a model instance into constructor of class to getting started.
+`Backbone.Schema` is a decorator.
+Just pass the model into constructor of class to getting started.
 ```js
 var schema = new Backbone.Schema(model);
 ```

-You can use both `new Backbone.Schema(model)` and `Backbone.Schema(model)` notations.
-Use option that you more prefer.

 ### Define properties
 Use `schema.define(attribute, options)` method to define properties of your model.
 If you want to define a lot of properties in one action use `schema.define(attributes)` option.